Open Menu

 Springer Nature (DEAL)

-The Charité - Universitätsmedizin Berlin is a participant in the DEAL contract with Springer Nature.
+Charité - Universitätsmedizin Berlin participates in the DEAL agreement with the publisher Springer Nature (2024 - 2028).

-The complete and continuously updated list of Springer Nature journals [xlsx] that are part of the DEAL contract can be downloaded as an Excel file from the MPDL via Keeper.
+The Max Planck Digital Library Services (MDPLS) provides a complete and continuously updated list of Springer Nature journals [xlsx] that are part of the DEAL agreement.

-Springer Nature Gold OA journals are marked as "Fully Open Access" in the list of participating Springer Nature journals linked above.
+Springer Nature Gold OA journals are labelled as ‘Fully Open Access’ in the list of participating Springer Nature journals linked above.
+In column J (‘Current DEAL Cost Contribution (2025)’), the discounted Article Processing Charges (APC) are indicated as the net price.

-Once the library is notified by the publisher and approved your article under the DEAL contract, you will receive an e-mail from the Open Access Team of the Medical Library.
-In the case of shared or no funding, you will be informed of the article gross fee and the amount of library funding, and asked to provide a Charité cost code (“Kostenstelle” or “Innenauftragsnummer”) so that your own share of the publication costs can be booked.
-The calculation of the article gross fee is based on the list of Springer Nature journals [xlsx]: worksheet „included“ column J "Current DEAL Cost Contribution (until end of 2023)”, plus 19% VAT for articles accepted until 31.12.2023.
+Once your article has been reported to the library by the publisher and confirmed for the Charité DEAL account, you will receive an email from the Medical Library's Open Access team.
+In the case of partial or no funding from the Publication Fund, you will be informed of the gross article fee and, in the case of partial funding, of the amount of funding and asked to provide a Charité cost centre (“Kostenstelle“ or “Innenauftragsnummer“) so that your own contribution to the publication costs can be retrieved.
+The calculation of the gross article fee is based on the list of participating Springer Nature journals linked above.

-Springer Nature hybrid journals are marked as "Hybrid (Open Choice)" in the list of participating Springer Nature journals linked above.
-During the ongoing transformative agreements with Springer Nature, the costs for OA articles published in hybrid journals by Charité members (corresponding authors) are still covered by the subscription feespaid by Charité.
-This means that you as authors do not currently need to pay any additional article fees.
+Springer Nature hybrid journals are labelled ‘Hybrid (Open Choice)’ in the ‘included’ table in the list of participating Springer Nature journals linked above.
+The costs for Open Access articles published in hybrid journals by Charité members (‘Corresponding Authors’) are covered by the PAR fees (publish-and-read fees) paid by Charité.
+There are no costs for you as authors.

 Further information

-If you have any questions about the process, please contact us.
+If you have any questions about the process, please do not hesitate to contact us.

 Wiley (DEAL)

-Once the library is notified by the publisher and approved your article under the DEAL contract, you will receive an e-mail from the Open Access Team of the Medical Library.
-In the case of shared or no funding, you will be informed of the article gross fee and the amount of library funding, and asked to provide a Charité cost code (“Kostenstelle” or “Innenauftragsnummer”) so that your own share of the publication costs can be booked.
+Once your article has been reported to the library by the publisher and confirmed for the Charité DEAL account, you will receive an email from the Medical Library's Open Access team.
+In the case of partial or no funding from the Publication Fund, you will be informed of the gross article fee and, in the case of partial funding, of the amount of funding and asked to provide a Charité cost centre (“Kostenstelle” or “Innenauftragsnummer”) so that your own contribution to the publication costs can be retrieved.
+The calculation of the article gross fee is based on the list of participating Wiley journals linked above.

 Further information

-• The publication process differs depending on whether you submit your manuscript to a pure OA journal or to a hybrid journal.
+The publication process differs depending on whether you submit your manuscript to a pure OA journal or a hybrid journal.

-• In the case of a gold OA journal, you already select Charité as your institution when submitting.
-Charité has the code "D052".
-Wiley describes the entire process with screenshots in its instructions for gold [PDF].
+In the case of an OA journal, you select Charité as your institution when submitting.
+Charité has the code ‘D052’.
+Wiley describes the entire process with screenshots in its instructions (PDF).

-• For a hybrid journal, you can select "Hybrid Open Access" when accepting your article.
+For a hybrid journal, you can select ‘Hybrid Open Access’ when accepting your article.
 Confirm your Charité affiliation.
-Wiley describes the entire process with screenshots in its instructions for hybrid [PDF].
+Wiley describes the entire process with screenshots in its instructions (PDF).

 If you have any questions about the procedure, please do not hesitate to contact us.